jsoysouvanh/Refureku/README.md

 delete ecb;
 delete ec;
 ```

-Note that DynamicGetArchetype must be specified eventhough ExampleStruct doesn't directly inherit from rfk::ReflectedObject.
+> DynamicGetArchetype must be specified eventhough ExampleStruct doesn't directly inherit from rfk::ReflectedObject.
 If not specified, calling getArchetype on an instance of ExampleClass will call the parent implementation, which will return ExampleClassBase archetype.

 #### CustomInstantiator (Method)
 CustomInstantiator is used to provide custom ways of instantiating a struct or class through the rfk::Struct::makeInstance method.
 By default, we can only call this method without parameters (it will call the default constructor if it is not deleted, otherwise the method will return nullptr).
 Using the CustomInstantiator property, we can write the following:

 ```cpp
 #include <iostream>